 Whether your customers specifically search for your brand or search for generic products/services in that area, your business will be more visible online with a store locator than your competitors that don’t have one on their websites.

 Using a store locator means your website visitors will have all the important information about your business in one place.

 They won’t need to contact your business to find out the opening or closing hours or request directions.
-What’s more, it’ll save you time and money since you won’t have to hire someone just to answer these queries.
+It’ll save you time and money since you won’t have to hire someone just to answer these queries.

 How to Optimize Your Store Locator?

-Once you’ve got your store locator live on your site, you should look at optimising it.
+Once you’ve got your store locator live on your site, you should look at optimizing it.
 Here are a few ideas that might help you:

-- Add local and unique content – not only does it help your customers, but helps to improve your SEO as well.
-Include things like contact details, opening hours and any promotions/offers that are specific to that store location.
+- Add local and unique content – not only does it help your customers, but it also helps improve your SEO.
+Include things like contact details, opening hours, and any promotions/offers specific to that store location.

-- Make the store locator mobile-responsive – today, most of your website visitors will use their smartphones to look for your store, so make it a priority to optimise your website for mobile.
-Storemapper comes with a mobile friendly layout, so users do not have to do anything specific to optimize for mobile.
+- Make the store locator mobile-responsive – today, most of your website visitors will use their smartphones to look for your store, so make it a priority to optimize your website for mobile.
+Storemapper comes with a mobile-friendly layout, so users do not have to do anything specific to optimize for mobile.